AC-Polymer-SDL-4/actuator-dispenser/README.md

 ### Summary of steps for assembling this tool
 _Total assembly time: approximately 4 hours_

 1. Order the required parts in the BoM.
-2. 3D-print the associated files in `3D_models` including the deckware holder, mount for attaching the backlight and tool head
+2. 3D-print the files in the `3D_models` folder including the tool head and optionally the deckware holder, backlight clamps and electronics casing
-3. Assemble the CNC machine using the manufacturer's instructions (_2 hours_)
+3. Assemble the CNC machine following the manufacturer's instructions (_2 hours_)
-4. Connect actuator to microcontroller and power supply (_20 mins_)
+4. Connect the actuator to the microcontroller and power supply (_20 mins_)
-5. Mount the backlight and deck ware holder (_5 mins_)
+5. Connect the device to your computer and code setup (_25 minutes, depending on your operating system_)
 6. Assemble the tool head (_50 mins_)
-7. Integrate device with computer (_30+ minutes (depending on device operating system)_)
+7. Mount the backlight and deck ware holder (_optional, 5 mins_)

 ## Known issues
-1. Gradual decrease in volume dispensed over time: It is recommended to **re-calibrate** the dispenser every 3 full 24-wellplates of experiments (~1200 liquid transfers) and switch to a new syringe every 6 well plates of experiments (~2000 liquid transfers).
+1. Gradual decrease in volume dispensed over time: It is recommended to **re-calibrate** the dispenser every 3 full 24-wellplates of experiments (~1200 liquid transfers) and **replace the syringe** every 6 well plates of experiments (~2000 liquid transfers).
 2. The glass syringe may break over time due to repeated stress from the extension of the metal plunger: It is highly recommended to 3D-print the **TPU padding** (see the `3D_models` folder) and glue it to the bottom of the syringe.